 A view from the waterline.

-Avon beach is a mixture of sand and shingle, with a fine view of The Needles and the Isle of Wight in the distance.
+Avon beach is made up of a mixture of sand and shingle, enjoying a fine view of The Needles and the Isle of Wight in the distance.
 It’s a great beach for families with small children, since it has its own car park, right next to the beach.
 Excellent facilities include a cafe, shop, beach huts, canoe hire, deck chair hire and toilets.
-Gundimore Promenade links the beach to Mudeford Quay where you can try your hand at crabbing, take a ferry trip to Mudeford Sandbank or Christchurch Quay, or just enjoy the views.
+Gundimore Promenade links the beach to Mudeford Quay, where you can try your hand at crabbing, take a ferry trip to Mudeford Sandbank or Christchurch Quay, or just enjoy the views.